microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 No data conversions are applied during this operation, the data in the groupshared array is assumed to be in the format of the destination matrix element.

+For the Store operation on groupshared arrays the `Offset` and `Stride` parameters are the number of scalar elements of the scalar element type of the matrix.
+Meaning if the array is an i32 array, and the matrix is i8, the Offset and Stride are in terms of 8-bit elements.

 The validator will ensure that the group shared target memory is large enough for the write.